 One of the most comprehensive health and safety program initiatives in the industry, the Stampede’s Fitness to Compete program ensures that only the fittest and healthiest animals compete at The Greatest Outdoor Show On Earth.
 Every animal at Stampede Park recieves an observational veterinary inspection each and every day, with the thoroughbred chuckwagon horses, Heavy Horse Pull competitors and rodeo stock all getting an even more thorough inspection.
 If at any time or for any reason an animal is identified as not fit to participate, they are removed from competition.

-Fitness to Compete at the GMC Rangeland Derby
+Fitness to Compete at the Cowboys Rangeland Derby

 Enhanced track maintenance

-- Continual maintenance takes place throughout the evening of racing with harrows of the track and grooming around the infield barrel positions following each heat of racing.
+Continual maintenance takes place throughout each evening of racing with harrows of the track and grooming around the infield barrel positions following each heat of racing.

-- Chuckwagon drivers have are invited to compete at the Calgary Stampede with both their racing and safety records taken into consideration.
+Chuckwagon drivers are invited to compete at the Calgary Stampede with multiple factors under consideration including their race and safety records.
 Prior to 2016, drivers qualified solely on their race standings.

 Stampede Rodeo Rules